 This is where you need to check that Windows is actually even bothering to index your OST or PST files.

-This should help with having the Outlook 2013 Search Tool up and running again, but to avoid the constant disturbances to how your Outlook search tool works, get an alternative to the search.
-Lookeen, as mentioned before, will better your search experience across the board.
+This should help with getting the Outlook 2013 Search tool up and running again, but to avoid the constant Outlook search disturbances, you can try an alternative search software.
+Lookeen, as mentioned before, will improve your search experience across the board.

 The major difference between Lookeen and the Windows and Outlook 2013 native search fields are that Lookeen has only one search field for both.
 A Lookeen user can choose which data they would like to index (this includes Outlook 2013) and then Lookeen will use the entire index to return query results.
 I’ll also be adding a little bit about this in our FAQ section, so we can cut down on our Support enquiries.
 If you are a user of Outlook 2013 or Windows 8 and are looking for a way to fix this “problem”, try Lookeen.
 You’ll be glad you did.
 On another note, Thanks so much for the positive feedback we’ve received from our customers.
 We worked really hard to make sure that Lookeen would be compatible when Outlook 2013 hit the market and very happy that it went so smoothly for our users.